-644th COMBAT COMMUNICATION SQUADRON
+644th COMBAT COMMUNICATIONS SQUADRON

-644th COMBAT COMMUNICATION SQUADRON
+644th COMBAT COMMUNICATIONS SQUADRON

 mission